ThomasFlorelli/jobs/part1/README.md

 You must write your own file-based database management system to store the inventory.
 The data must be stored on the server.
 The data composition and the file(s) format are totally up to you.

-You can use whatever you want for the GUI (but it musts be javascript-based and in the browser).
+You can use whatever you want for the GUI (but it must be javascript-based and in the browser).